WriteOn/WriteOnApp/README.md

 WriteOn
 =========
 Welcome to WriteOn.
-WriteOn let's you write without distraction, and publish without effort.
+We're on a mission to create the world's finest writing experience.
 WriteOn is for story makers and writers who are looking for a clean, consistent and secure writing experience that helps you write and publish your stories, articles, documents and files across the web.

 > "This is what I want to write ABAA on."